dekuNukem/STM32_tutorials/lesson1_serial_helloworld/README.md

 ![Alt text](resources/cubeconfig.png)

-Only thing actually needs changing is the baud rate, 115200bps in this case.
+Only thing actually needs changing is the baud rate, 115200bps is used in this case.

 While you're here take a look at the `Advanced Features`, so many options!
 It even has TX/RX pin swapping for when you forget to cross the wires!
 What a world we're living in.